 - Limit your intake of alcohol.
 Ask your provider how much alcohol is safe for you.

 - Look into safety measures to prevent falls and injuries.
-A weak immune system can slow healing.
+A weak immune system can slow healing from injuries.

 As you grow older, you will have other changes, including in your:

 McDevitt MA.
 Aging and the blood.
 In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier; 2017:chap 24.